-Warts and molluscum contagiosum are common finding on the skin of both adults and children.
+Warts and Molluscum contagiosum are common findings on the skin of both adults and children.
 Expert, personalized treatments are available at Golden Coast Dermatology, Skin Cancer, and Vein Center to help remove these lesions.
 Call us today to schedule an appointment.

 What are Warts and Molluscum contagiosum?